sean-parent/sean-parent.github.io/papers-and-presentations.md

 ### Better Code: Concurrency

 Abstract: Despite all of the recent interest, concurrency in standard C++ is still barely in its infancy.
-This talk uses the primitives supplied by C++14 to build a simple, reference implementation of a task system.
+This talk uses the primitives supplied by C++14 to build a simple reference implementation of a task system.
 And then builds on the tasking system to develop a conceptual model for using futures and continuations and looks towards sequential communicating processes, higher level concurrent constructs.
 As part of my "Better Code" series of talks, the goal is to learn to write software that doesn't wait.

 **Erratum: I've incorrectly stated that `std::async()` changed with C++14.**